Invariants in Quantum Geometry: Summary

-If the above conditions are met, then we will call this equivalence class as a time-like triple.
-Furthermore, \begin{enumerate} \item the hyperlinking number ${\rm sk}(\oL, \uL)$ of $\chi(\oL, \uL)$; \item the piercing number $\nu_S(\oL)$ between $S$ and $\oL$; \item the confinement number $\nu_R(\oL)$ between $R$ and the framed hyperlink $\oL$; \item the linking number ${\rm lk}(\uL, S)$ between $\uL$ and $S$, \end{enumerate} are all invariant under time-like isotopy, preserving the time-ordering, as described above. \end{thm}
+If the above conditions are met, then we will call this equivalence class a time-like triple.
+Furthermore, \begin{enumerate} \item the hyperlinking number ${\rm sk}(\oL, \uL)$ of $\chi(\oL, \uL)$; \item the linking number ${\rm lk}(\uL, S)$ between $\uL$ and $S$; \item the piercing number $\nu_S(\oL)$ between $\oL$ and $S$; \item the confinement number $\nu_R(\oL)$ between the framed hyperlink $\oL$ and $R$, \end{enumerate} are all invariant under time-like isotopy, preserving the time-ordering, as described above.